 What is Shoulder Dystocia?

 The carelessness with which the obstetrician delivered the baby was made clear to the jury, and a unanimous verdict was reached five days after the trial began.
-The mother and daughter may never fully recover from their injuries, but Pokiniewski was able to obtain some justice for the family.
+The mother and daughter may never fully recover from their injuries, but attorneys with Anapol Weiss were able to obtain some justice for the family.